May27Oliver/Calendar/README.md

 # Calendar

 1. Can Swith date, month, year three type
-2. Can Select the day choosen
+2. Can Select the day.

 ## All date, month, year calculate are written in utils calculate.ts and testable.